Published On: July 18th, 2024

 • The dry climate of our region demands water-wise gardening practices.
 Native plants are well-adapted to Central Oregon’s rainfall patterns.
 Once established, they require less irrigation, conserving precious water resources.
 Their deep root systems prevent soil erosion and enhance soil structure, allowing better water retention.
 By choosing native species, you not only save water but also promote soil health—a critical consideration in our high desert environment.

 In total, Deschutes SWCD’s sale was able to help add 120 native plants to our collective landscape.
-If you didn’t have a chance to connect with us at the Earth Day Fair and Parade, don't worry-- there’s still a variety of ways to learn more!
+If you didn’t have a chance to connect with us at the Earth Day Fair and Parade, don’t worry– there’s still a variety of ways to learn more!
 Deschutes SWCD and partners have resources available to help get your garden going.
 For more information on native plants for Central Oregon, refer to OSU Extension’s publication Selecting Native Plants for Home Landscapes in Central Oregon, view resources from Pollinator Pathways or reach out to Deschutes SWCD for more information of getting started with native plants.
 Happy Spring, Central Oregon!